nperraud/download-celebA-HQ/README.md

 # download-celebA-HQ
-Python script to download the celebA-HG dataset from google drive
+Python script to download the celebA-HQ dataset from google drive

 # Usage